HolyTruth/find-import-function/README.md

 # find-import-function
-Find out which lib the imported function belongs to
+Find which dynamic library an imported function in a binary file belongs to

 Search in the current directory by default